mnie-fallback/MNie.github.io/_posts/2018-05-21-graphQLTestingPart2.md

 Hi,

-Today I want to continue a topic about testing graphQL queries thanks to the FsCheck library.
+today I want to continue a topic about testing graphQL queries thanks to the FsCheck library.
 How we could achieve that I describe briefly [here](https://www.mnie.me/2018-05-07-graphQLTesting/).

 So I want to focus on a situation when our tests spot some problems.
 By default, we should get in a unit test output window information about the query which caused a failed test thanks to that we could copy-paste this query and check manually what is wrong.

 But what would be when our query or graphTypes are very complex and not every field is incorrect?
 In a situation like this we would like to get the minimum query which produced a failure, so we could leverage time needed to spend on a manual check.
 We could achieve that by writing a custom shrinker.
-If some test fails shrinker tries to change somehow an input for next iterations of a test so we could get the minimum failure query in our example.
+If some test fails shrinker tries to change somehow an input for next iterations of a test so we could get the minimum failure query in our case.

 So to see this in some example, previously we write tests for a Query and GraphType which are defined as follows: